rpribadi/responsive-css/README.md

 Questions?
 ----------

-if you have any questions, please feel free to contact the author.
+If you have any questions, please feel free to contact the author.